KasparasMasiukas/rusty-reckoning/README.md

 4.29B * (4 + 20 + 4) = ~120GB (excluding HashMap/HashSet overhead)
 ```

 This is well within the limits of modern cloud compute.
-For reference, at the time of writing, AWS (US East) `x2gd.4xlarge` (256 GB RAM) has an on-demand hourly rate of $1.336, translating to $11.7K USD per annum.
+For reference, at the time of writing, AWS (US East) `x2gd.4xlarge` (256 GB RAM) has an on-demand hourly rate of \$1.336, translating to $11.7K USD per annum.

 ### Benchmarks
-The crate includes a benchmark for the engine's throughput, measured with `criterion`, using the 1M transactions input file.
+The crate includes benchmarks for the engine's throughput, measured with `criterion`, using the 1M transactions input file.
-The benchmark measures the time including file streaming, CSV parsing, transaction processing, and CSV serialization for the output.
+The benchmarks measure the time including file streaming, CSV parsing, transaction processing, and CSV serialization for the output.
-It does not include the time writing to stdout (a `NoopWriter` is used for the benchmark).
+It does not include the time writing to stdout at the end of processing (a `NoopWriter` is used for the benchmark).

-To run the benchmark:
+To run the benchmarks:
 ```
 cargo bench
 ```

-The system achieves a throughput of **1.6M tx / sec** on the testing machine.

-Results:
+#### Results
 ```
-throughput/process_10K_clients_1M_transactions
+throughput/sync_process_10K_clients_1M_transactions
+                        time:   [562.85 ms 567.81 ms 573.79 ms]
+                        thrpt:  [1.7428 Melem/s 1.7611 Melem/s 1.7767 Melem/s]
+throughput/async_process_10K_clients_1M_transactions
-                        time:   [610.27 ms 612.29 ms 614.43 ms]
+                        time:   [855.24 ms 905.74 ms 958.41 ms]
-                        thrpt:  [1.6275 Melem/s 1.6332 Melem/s 1.6386 Melem/s]
+                        thrpt:  [1.0434 Melem/s 1.1041 Melem/s 1.1693 Melem/s]
 ```

+The system achieves a throughput of **1.7M tx / sec** on the testing machine running in synchronous, single-threaded mode (avg: **600ns / tx**).

 #### System Information
 * CPU Model: Intel(R) Core(TM) i7-9700K CPU @ 3.60GHz